Archive-WP/WattpadAPIDocumentation/General/Error_Codes.md

 Error Code: `462` \
 Error Type: `ERROR` \
-Message: `Missing id or group_id`
+Message: `Too many parts; please request zip`

-If a deleted or non-existent story is specified for [Part Content](../API_Endpoints/Part_Content.md), this error will be returned.
+If too many parts are requested at once from [Part Content](../API_Endpoints/Part_Content.md), this error will be returned.

 ### 463: